 - Direct supervisors of the driver

-- The owner of the company that employs the driver
+- The owner of the company who employs the driver

 - Any person or business that served the driver alcohol if they were found to be intoxicated at the time of the accident

-You may ultimately bring legal action against multiple parties, and your lawyer may advise you on who may be at fault for your losses.
+You may ultimately bring legal action against multiple parties, and your traffic accident lawyer may advise you on who may be at fault for your losses.

 - Creating and filing a significant amount of paperwork

-- Collecting medical bills, property loss documents, your firsthand accounts, and other materials that will allow your lawyer to calculate appropriate compensation
+- Collecting medical bills, property loss documents, your firsthand accounts, and other materials that will allow your lawyer to calculate the appropriate amount of financial compensation

-- Collecting evidence to build a case argument that shows you are the victim of negligence
+- Collecting evidence to build an argument that shows you are the victim of negligence

 - Interviewing relevant witnesses and documenting their accounts